apache/streams-master/src/site/markdown/faq.md

 ###    How is streams different than "*processing framework*"?

 You don't have to look hard to find great data processing frameworks for batch or for real-time.
-Storm, Spark, Samza, Flink, and Google Cloud Dataflow (soon-to-be Apache Beam) are mature and well-documented.
-NiFi and Apex are interesting new options.
+Storm, Spark, Samza, Flink, and Dataflow are well-known, well-documented, and solid.
 At the core these platforms help you specify inputs, outputs, and a directed graph of computation and then run your code at scale.

-Streams supports a similar computational model, but is more focused on intelligently modeling the data that will flow through the stream than on stream execution.
+Streams supports a similar computational model, but is more focused on intelligently modeling the data that will flow through the stream.
 In this sense Streams is an alternative to avro or protocol buffers which prioritizes flexibility, expressivity, interoperability, and tooling ahead of speed or compute efficiency.

 Streams also seeks to make it easy to design and evolve streams, and to configure complex streams sensibly.
 Where many processing frameworks leave all business logic and configuration issues to the developer, streams modules are designed to mix-and-match.
 Streams modules expect to be embedded with other frameworks and are organized to make that process painless.